10 Fantastic Daytrips (less than 2 hours) from Tampa

 Silver is one of the largest springs in the world with numerous plants and animals calling the springs home.
 You will see all sorts of aquatic life through the glass bottom boat.
 Alligator sightings are also common.
 The tour guide is very knowledgeable with lots of historical info & interesting tidbits about the area.
 After your cruise, take a walk along one of the beautiful nature trails.

 These are just a few of the fun daytrips in the area.
-Also take a look at my list of 50 fun things to do in Tampa.
+Also take a look at my Gulf Coast beach guide.